-Prior to fiscal year 2021, each of our named executive officers was granted units of EWC Management Holdco ("Incentive Units") in connection with his commencement of employment pursuant to the Amended and Restated EWC Management Holdco, LLC Equity Incentive Plan (the "LLC Incentive Plan").
+Prior to fiscal year 2021, each of our named executive officers (other than Ms. Wasserman) was granted units of EWC Management Holdco ("Incentive Units") in connection with his commencement of employment pursuant to the Amended and Restated EWC Management Holdco, LLC Equity Incentive Plan (the "LLC Incentive Plan").
 Each Incentive Unit represented a back-to-back interest that mirrored the economic equivalent of a Class B Unit in EWC Ventures.
 In connection with the Reorganization Transactions, all of the vested and unvested Incentive Units were reclassified into vested and unvested common units of EWC Management Holdco.
 Each common unit of EWC Management Holdco represents a back-to-back interest that mirrors the economic equivalent of an EWC Ventures Unit (each, a "Mirror EWC Ventures Unit").
 For purposes of the discussion of these Mirror EWC Ventures Units held by our named executive officers, references in this section entitled "Executive Compensation" to "EWC Ventures Units" represent the corresponding Mirror EWC Ventures Units in EWC Management Holdco.
 Vested EWC Ventures Units may be exchanged for shares of our Class A common stock on a one-for-one basis.

-The vesting conditions associated with the EWC Ventures Units are described in the footnotes to the Outstanding Equity Awards at Fiscal Year-End table below.
-Certain modifications to the vesting schedules of these units were made in connection with the Reorganization Transactions.
-Certain of the EWC Ventures Units vest solely based on continued employment, certain units vest based on continued employment with acceleration if certain performance vesting conditions are met, and certain units vest solely based on the satisfaction of performance vesting conditions.
+The vesting conditions associated with the EWC Ventures Units that were outstanding as of January 6, 2024 are described in the footnotes to the Outstanding Equity Awards at Fiscal Year-End table below.
+Certain of the EWC Ventures Units vest solely based on continued employment and certain units vest based on continued employment with acceleration if certain performance vesting conditions are met.